mwbowers/mwbowers.github.io/reference/datagate/datagate-common/clr-string-helpers.md

 title: ClrStringHelpers class
 ---

-Provides extension methods for .NET string functions with specific string comparison rules.
-These methods offer abstractions for .NET string functions peculiar to the .NET Core platform (and suggested by CA).
+This class offers some abstractions for .NET string functions peculiar to the net core platform (and suggested by CA).

 **Namespace:** ASNA.DataGate.Common.Util
 **Assembly:** ASNA.QSys.DataGate.Client.dll